 “Trust me.”

-If she needed him at this wedding for the show, then fine, he’d go.
-He tapped his fingers on her arm to ensure she was listening.
+If she needed me at this wedding for the show, then fine, I’d go.
+I tapped my fingers on her arm to ensure she was listening.

 “In most things, no problem, but I’ve met the line of losers that you called your boyfriends.”